 Cystic Fibrosis Life Expectancy

-Although there is no full cure to it but you can improve your health and increase your life expectancy by taking good care of health and proper medical management.
+Although there is no full cure to it but you can improve your health and increase your life expectancy by taking good care of your health and proper medical management.

-Improvements in the treatment and medicines over past few years have added more years and better health to the life of people with cystic fibrosis.
+Improvements in the treatment and medicines over the past few years have added more years and better health to the life of people with cystic fibrosis.

 If you found this article informative in any way, please feel free to share.
 Give your valuable suggestions and feedback in the comments sections below.